Marc-Solution/Mavera/TESTING.md

 Answer:

 - The company’s way of spreading awareness of a healthier and more environment friendly lifestyle will mostly be through the blog and newsletter, but also through social media.
 For the moment the company answers this need through the newsletter and social media channels.
+The website provide links to the company’s Facebook and Instagram pages.
+On the about page the user can sign up for the company’s newsletter to learn more about this topic.

 - A feature left to implement is a blog.
 One of the purposes for the blog is to help people live more healthy and environment friendly lives.
 Other purposes is to raise brand awareness and content marketing.